 14 in dumpy level with longitudinal bubble.
 The bubble is divided into 20 sec of arc.
 4-screw levelling head.
 Used for measuring vertical distances between points in conjunction with a levelling staff.

-This item formerly belonged to Mr Hugh Torrance Ker, MICE (1865 – 1938).
+The level belonged to Mr Hugh Torrance Ker (sic) MICE (1865 – 1938).

-Mr Ker acted as Resident Engineer on the Folkestone Harbour Works (1897 – 1905) which comprised an extension and widening of the existing pier; provision of station buildings and sidings; and high and low level landings for cross Channel traffic (Value £420,000).
+Mr Ker acted as Resident Engineer on the Folkestone Harbour Works (1897 – 1905) which comprised an extension and widening of the existing pier; provision of station buildings and sidings; and high and low level landings for cross Channel traffic (value £420,000).

 Interestingly, between 1887 and 1890 Mr Ker who played club rugby union for Glasgow Academicals received seven international caps playing for Scotland.
 He played as a forward with a record of five wins, one draw and one defeat.